Porges/ways-to-play/src/games/hazard/hazard.md

 The word originally comes from Arabic <span lang="ar">الزهر</span> (<span lang="ar">اَلزَّهْر</span>) <span lang="ar-Latn">al-zahr</span> ‘the flowers’, a name for dice, via Spanish <span lang="es">azar</span> and Middle French <span lang="fr" class="aka">hasard</span>.
 The original game which was called <span lang="es">azar</span> in Alfonso X’s @AlfonsoGames (1283) used three dice; the version described here was at the time possibly called <span lang="es" class="aka">azar con dos dados</span>.[@GreedForGain 15]

 > [!todo]
-> Sometimes ‘hazard’ refers to the specific die roll of {%dice 44%}.
-> CANNOT FIND MY SOURCE FOR THIS
+> Sometimes ‘hazard’ refers to the specific die roll of <Dice>44</Dice>...
+CANNOT FIND MY SOURCE FOR THIS

 The game described here has also been called <span class="aka">Crabs</span> or <span class="aka">Krabs</span>.[@TheorieDesJeuxDeHasard] Later French books seem to believe that the game was of English origin.[@TheorieDesJeuxDeHasard p.
 8]